November – December 2021

 When not doing maintenance, I was trying to wade my way through a 1960s crochet pattern for a lacy dress (I’m still working at converting all that donated yarn from Perth – it may take years at the rate I crochet).
 I ended up drawing myself a stitch chart – bingo.

 Between rain fronts we managed to get up to the Eumundi markets, where Peter was hoping to replace some of his tee-shirts.
-Unfortunately, that chappy no longer had a stall at the markets, so we had to console ourselves with a cupcake back in Noosa.
+Unfortunately, that chappy that used to sell them no longer had a stall at the markets, so we had to console ourselves with a cupcake back in Noosa.

 “She put me on hold?!?”